-All Admissions to the home must go through the borough Placement Team.
-On receipt of any request for accommodation for either emergency or planned admissions, The Placement team will liaise with the Home Manager on duty, who would clarify the suitability of the proposed admission and complete a new referral risk assessment with reference to the Homes' aims and objectives' and 'admission criteria'.
-Any emergency Admissions will only last for not more than three days before an assessment is undertaken between the relevant managers and the social worker to determine whether the placement is appropriate to become longer term.
-(See emergency placement procedure).
-For planned admissions only, if there is agreement between the Home manager, the Social Worker, the child and their family to proceed, then the Home will follow its admission process which normally takes between 3-5 days, depending on individual cases, from the initial referral.
+All new referrals to the home come through the Placement Team.
+The impact risk assessment is completed as soon as the referral is received and discussed in the Admission/Discharge meeting.
+For emergency admissions, The Placement team will liaise with the Home Manager or Deputy Manager and discuss the suitability of the proposed admission and complete a new referral impact risk assessment with reference to the Homes' aims and objectives' and 'admission criteria'.
+Any emergency Admissions will only last for not more than three days before an assessment is undertaken between the relevant managers and the social worker to determine whether the placement is appropriate to become longer term (see emergency placement procedure).
+For planned admissions only, if there is agreement between the home manager, the Social Worker, the child and their family to proceed, then the Home will follow its admission process which normally takes between 3-5 days, depending on individual cases, from the initial referral.
 This allows time for the Home to receive relevant accurate and up to date information on the child, including what alternatives to accommodation have been explored and to risk assess further if necessary.
 It also enables the Home: